burningwave/core/README.md

 }
 ```

-## ...And now let's take a look at the class path scanner: let's search all classes that have package name that matches a regex!
+## Let's take a look at the class path scanner: searching all classes that have package name that matches a regex
 In this case we're looking for all classes whose package name contains "springframework" string
 ```java
 import java.util.Collection;